celenityy/adguard-home-settings/README.md

 I would generally recommend using the following built-in lists:

-* ⭐️ `AdAway Default Blocklist` *(Appears to be included, but not checked/enabled by default or listed on the selection screen here)*
+* ⭐️ `AdAway Default Blocklist` *(Appears to be included, but not checked/enabled by default or even listed on the selection screen here)*

 **General**